 Anyway, we have completed our first collection of Sixties music.
 Because of the iconic nature of this stuff, and the fact that it has been 50 YEARS since much of this music got written, we now think of it as folk music… even though we’ll be paying lots of well-deserved publishing royalties.

-Much of that music has shaped most of the generations since then, and that period established a collection of styles that artists still create in.
+Much of that music has shaped most of our generations since then, and that period established a collection of music styles that artists still create in.